Island Line, Isle of Wight: Rolling stock

 Due to the isolated and rural nature of the Isle of Wight's railways, rolling stock has tended to be made up from displaced older vehicles, rebuilt or modified as required.
-Following the work undertaken during the line's closure during the winter of 1966–67, the ceiling of Ryde Tunnel is 10 in too low for standard National Rail vehicle types to clear.
+Following the work undertaken during the line's closure during the winter of 1966–1967, the ceiling of Ryde Tunnel is 10 in too low for standard National Rail vehicle types to clear.

 Since the reopening of the line in 1967, former London Underground Tube stock has been used.
 The initial trains were formed of so-called Standard Stock, made up into four- and three-coach sets (with one spare vehicle, normally kept at Ryde depot), designated "4-VEC" and "3-TIS" in the British Rail Southern Region electric multiple unit classification system.
 (The classification letters were a pun on the Roman name for the island, Vectis) Under the British Railways TOPS rolling stock classification system, these units eventually became Class 485 and Class 486.
 The cars transferred to the island were built at various dates between 1923 and 1934, and thus maintained a somewhat unwelcome tradition of providing the island's railways with among the oldest rolling stock running anywhere on the British railway system.

-By 1992, these units had been replaced by newly refurbished London Underground 1938 Stock, designated Class 483 by British Rail.
-In September 2019, it was announced that the entire fleet would be replaced by Class 484 trains during 2020.
+By 1992, the 485s and 486s had been replaced by newly refurbished London Underground 1938 Stock, designated Class 483 by British Rail.

+In September 2019, it was announced that the entire fleet of 483s would be replaced by Class 484 trains, based on London Underground D78 Stock, during 2020.
 The stock is maintained at Ryde St John's Road depot.
 The Class 484s entered service in November 2021 after the ten-month works closure of the line, the elderly Class 483s having been withdrawn that January.

 Annual season tickets

-Because the Isle of Wight is within the Network SouthEast area, annual season tickets issued to and from its stations are issued as Gold Cards.
-A ticket from Ryde Esplanade to Ryde St Johns Road was for many years the cheapest annual ticket in the area, and even though many holders of such tickets never use them for the intended journey, the discount obtained over the year (one-third off travel during off-peak hours in the Gold Card area) may amply repay the cost of the ticket.
+Annual season tickets issued to and from the Island Line's stations are issued as Gold Cards.
+A ticket from Ryde Esplanade to Ryde St Johns Road was, for many years, the cheapest annual ticket in the area; even though many holders of such tickets never use them for the intended journey, the discount obtained over the year (one-third off travel during off-peak hours in the Gold Card area) may amply repay the cost of the ticket.

 When the Gold Card area was extended to include the West Midlands in January 2015, the Ryde ticket was undercut by a similar short-distance ticket between Lichfield City and Lichfield Trent Valley.